 Across the UAE and globally, F&B companies are being reshaped by changing consumer expectations, regulatory frameworks, and environmental accountability.

-Sustainability Is Now a Growth Strategy
+Sustainability in Food and Beverage Industry as a Growth Strategy

 Consumers are increasingly aligning purchasing decisions with environmental and ethical values.
 According to the World Economic Forum, sustainability is now a decisive factor in long-term competitiveness across industries.